message/iata/TH.md

 - residents of Hong Kong (SAR China) with an APEC Business Travel Card arriving from Hong Kong (SAR China);
 - students.
 - passengers transiting through Bangkok (BKK).
 They must not have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe in the past 14 days;
 - passengers traveling to Phuket (HKT).
+They must not have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe in the past 14 days;
+- passengers with a Thailand Pass QR code obtained at <a href="https://tp.consular.go.th">https://tp.consular.go.th</a> .
 They must not have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe in the past 14 days.
 2. Passengers transiting through Thailand must have:
 - medical insurance with minimum coverage of USD 50,000; and
 - a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English or Thai; or